dakshsinghal2003/notes/IT Infra/text.md

      - The south-bridge connected the slower components like BIOS,SATA adapters, USB ports, PCI bus.
      - North-bridge and south-bridge are connected by DMI (Direct Media Interface).

-- The new X- $ 86 $ architecture, the north-bridge and south-bridge are replaced by PCH (Platform Controller Hub) architecture.
+- The new X $-86$ architecture, the north-bridge and south-bridge are replaced by PCH (Platform Controller Hub) architecture.
      <div align="center">
      <image src="PCH-based-X-86-architecture.jpg">
      </div>